 We hunch at our desks, in our cars and you’re probably doing it right now as you’re reading this!
-A great way to reverse this forward lean is with a backwards prayer pose (which is exactly as it sounds!)
+A great way to reverse this forward lean is with a backward-prayer pose (which is exactly as it sounds!)
 1) Put your hands in prayer position the normal way 2) Now do it behind you back.
 Au Revoir Grandma hump!

 HIT THE APP STORE

-I struggle finding internal harmony at the best of times- let alone when I can hear my boss’s voice.
+I struggle to find internal harmony at the best of times- let alone when I can hear my boss’s voice.
 A great way I find peace in 2 minutes is by putting on my headphones and listening to one of my favourite meditation app Headspace—created by a former Buddhist monk, is all about accessible meditation!

 Jackie is a northern English girl living in 'The Big Smoke', London.
 She enjoys her work as a Digital Marketer and is passionate about multimedia including content creation and graphic design.
 She's almost as passionate about peanut butter as she is about fitness (which she needs to shift the peanut butter!)